without Internet Explorer,

 in 1280 x 960 resolution

 Good times finally came for Thin Lizzy after years of blood, sweat and tears.
-In the late 70’s they scored their biggest success and recognition – musically the Irish guys were at their best so it was a good choice to think about a live album.
-It was time to discover if Thin Lizzy was a studio band or a live band, and see if their talent was real because studio tactics and tricks can fool everybody.
-This double long-play is supposed to include performances from the Hammersmith Odeon, London the 14, 15 and 16th November ’76, the Tower Theater, Philadelphia on 20 and 21st October ’76 and the Rainbow, London on March 29th ’78.
+In the late 70’s they scored their biggest success and recognition – musically the Irish guys were at their best, so it was a sensible choice to think about putting out a live album.
+It was time to discover whether Thin Lizzy was a studio band or a live band, and see if their talent was real because studio tactics and tricks can fool anybody.
+This double record is supposed to include performances from the Hammersmith Odeon, London the 14, 15 and 16th November ’76, the Tower Theater, Philadelphia on 20 and 21st October ’76 and the Rainbow, London on March 29th ’78.